21 Back Exercises at Home for Bigger & Stronger Back

 7. Dumbbell Bent Over Row

-If you are looking to strengthen the upper back at home and want to add massive muscle to the upper back region, then bent over dumbbell rows is the exercise.
+If you want to strengthen the upper back at home and add massive muscle to the upper back region, then bent-over dumbbell rows are the exercise for you.

 How To Do

-4. Slowly lower the dumbbell keeping it in control to the starting position.
+4. Slowly lower the dumbbell, keeping it in control of the starting position.

 Tips

-• Do not use more weight than you can’t handle.
-This fatigues your spinal erectors and says goodbye to form.
+• Do not use more weight than you can handle.
+Doing so fatigues your spinal erectors and says goodbye to form.

 8. Side-Lying Rear Fly

-When doing a back workout at home with a dumbbell, there are plenty of single-arm exercises you can add to correct potential imbalances.
+When doing a back workout with a dumbbell at home, you can add plenty of single-arm exercises to correct potential imbalances.

-Side lying rear fly, a great unilateral exercise used to target a smaller and often lagging muscle group.
+Side-lying rear fly is a great unilateral exercise for targeting a smaller and often lagging muscle group.
 Instead of lying on the floor, you can lie on a bench.

 How To Do

-4. Repeat for the desired number of repetitions.
-Repeat the exercise on your opposite side with your right arm.
+5. Repeat for the desired number of repetitions.
+Repeat the exercise on the opposite side with your right arm.

 Tips